 Ready in 20 minutes, this quick and easy pork chop recipe is a perfect weeknight dinner.
-With a combination of simple pantry ingredients, you can easily transform a humble pork chop into a flavour-packed, high-protein meal the whole family is sure to love.
+With a combination of simple pantry ingredients, you can easily transform a humble pork chop into a flavor-packed, high-protein meal the whole family is sure to love.

 Although this recipe calls for boneless pork chops, you could certainly bone-in pork chops as well.
 Not to mention, these honey garlic pork chops can be baked in the oven for an extra fuss-free meal!